Cheap health insurance usually means for people the lowest monthly premium.

 However, since you will not be receiving a premium tax credit you should also consider plans offered off the exchanges.

-Go to insurance company websites
+Insurance company websites

 You will not be able to use the premium tax credit for any plans purchased off the exchanges.